Aras Agalarov: Career

-Herman Gref, who runs Sberbank of Russia, Agalarov and his son hosted a dinner for Trump on the night of the pageant.
-While in Moscow, Phil Ruffin, who is a partner in Trump International Hotel Las Vegas, and Trump met with the Agalarov and his son at the Ritz-Carlton.
-Trump then appeared in a music video with Agalarov's son alongside many of the contestants.
-Trump and Agalarov planned on a $3 billion project, with state-owned Sberbank agreeing to provide 70% of the financing.
+On the night of the pageant, Herman Gref, the head of Sberbank of Russia, together with Agalarov and his son, hosted a dinner for Trump.
+While in Moscow, Trump and Phil Ruffin, a partner in Trump International Hotel Las Vegas, met with Agalarov and his son at the Ritz-Carlton.
+Trump subsequently appeared in a music video with Agalarov's son, alongside a number of the pageant contestants.
+Trump and Agalarov also planned a $3 billion development, with the state-owned Sberbank agreeing to provide 70 per cent of the financing.

-Agalarov has served as a liaison between Trump and Putin.
-According to an interview, they once discussed the construction of a Trump Tower in Russia.
-Agalarov had also reportedly tried to set up a meeting between the two, but this was canceled due to Putin having to meet the Dutch royal couple at the time.
+Agalarov has acted as an intermediary between Trump and Putin.
+In an interview, Agalarov disclosed that they had once discussed the construction of a Trump Tower in Russia.
+He had also reportedly attempted to arrange a meeting between the two men, but it was cancelled after Putin was obliged to receive the Dutch royal couple at the same time.
 Putin instead sent Trump a fedoskino miniature.

-In 2014, Kyrgyzstan signed a treaty with Russia that named Crocus Group as the single supplier of services to integrate into the Eurasian Economic Union, avoiding competitive bidding on the $127 million deal.
+In 2014, Kyrgyzstan signed a treaty with Russia that designated the Crocus Group as the sole supplier of services for integration into the Eurasian Economic Union, thereby avoiding the need for competitive bidding on the $127 million contract.

-Agalarov's son, Emin, helped arrange Russian lawyer Natalia Veselnitskaya's meeting with Donald Trump Jr., Jared Kushner and Paul Manafort in Trump Tower on 9 June 2016.
-Following the meeting, Agalarov wired $1.2 million to a bank in New Jersey controlled by Emin, a transfer which is being investigated by American law enforcement.
+Agalarov's son, Emin, helped to arrange the meeting between the Russian lawyer Natalia Veselnitskaya and Donald Trump Jr., Jared Kushner and Paul Manafort at Trump Tower on 9 June 2016.
+After the meeting, Agalarov transferred $1.2 million to a New Jersey bank account controlled by Emin, a transaction that has been the subject of investigation by American law enforcement.

-Emin said that after Trump won the United States presidential election in 2016, Trump sent them a handwritten note, saying he does not forget his friends.
+Emin has stated that, after Trump won the United States presidential election in 2016, Trump sent them a handwritten note, saying that he does not forget his friends.

-As of June 2017, he had an estimated net worth of US$1.91 billion, most of which is derived from his real estate ventures.
+As of June 2017, Agalarov had an estimated net worth of US$1.91 billion, most of which was derived from his real estate ventures.
 In January 2017, Forbes listed him as the 51st richest Russian.

 Personal life

-Agalarov is married to Irina Agalarova and has two children.
-His son Emin Agalarov is a businessman and singer-songwriter.
-Emin was married to Leyla Aliyeva, the daughter of the current President of Azerbaijan, Ilham Aliyev, until they divorced in May 2015.
-Agalarov has twin grandsons from his son's marriage.
-In July 2017, Agalarov put his mansion in Alpine, New Jersey up for sale for $7 million.
-The mansion eventually sold in November 2017 for $5.8 million.
+Agalarov was married to Irina Agalarova, with whom he has two children.
+His son, Emin Agalarov, is a businessman and singer-songwriter.
+Emin was married to Leyla Aliyeva, the daughter of Ilham Aliyev, the President of Azerbaijan, until their divorce in May 2015.
+From his son's marriage, Agalarov has twin grandsons.
+In July 2017, he put his mansion in Alpine, New Jersey, on the market for $7 million.
+The property eventually sold in November 2017 for $5.8 million.
+In March 2026, Agalarov divorced his wife Irina and married his mistress, Alena, who is 43 years his junior.